Hello World

 After reading this guide, you will be able to:

-• Create a Pedestal project from scratch.
+• Create a Pedestal project from scratch

-• Return plain text in your response.
+• Return plain text in your response from that handler

 Guide Assumptions

 This guide is for beginners who are new to Pedestal.
 It doesn’t assume that you have any prior experience with Pedestal, Clojure, or any other Clojure-based web framework.
-You should be familiar with the basics of HTTP: URLs, response codes, and content types.
+You should be somewhat familiar with the basics of HTTP: URLs, response codes, and content types.

 If you’ve already done some of those other things, you might want to skip ahead to Your First API to start building some logic and multiple routes.